Example of Multiple Linear Regression in R

 summary(model)

-Once you run the code in R, you’ll get the following summary:
+Once you run the code, you’ll get the following summary:

 Call: